masoodfaisal/coroutines-reactive-code-clarity/README.md

 This full set of code is available in this [repo](https://github.com/masoodfaisal/coroutines-reactive-code-clarity).
 It is showcasing how Kotlin [couroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) can be used to write more readable code as compared to reactive approach without loosing the scalibility benefits.

 ## Simple is beautiful

-> Programs must be written for people to read, and only incidentally for machines to execute. — [Abelson and Sussman](https://en.wikiquote.org/wiki/Programming_languages)

 In this section, a comparison of code is provided if it is written using kotlin's aproach vs the reactive approach.